GDSCltce/Web/README.md

 ## 5. Contribution Guidelines

-We welcome contributions from all GDSC members to enhance our Web Development Domain.
+We welcome contributions from all GDSC members to enhance our App Development Domain.
 To contribute, follow these guidelines:

 - Fork the repository and create a new branch for your work.
 - Keep your code clean, well-documented, and adhere to best practices.